aiidateam/aiida-tutorials/docs/sections/data/groups.md

 :::

-We can then inspect the content of a group by its label (if it is unique) or the PK:
+You can then inspect the content of a group by its label (if it is unique) or the PK:

 ```{code-block} console
 $ verdi group show tutorial_pbesol